Tribal house

-Tribal house is a subgenre of house music which combines traditional house music with world music.
+Tribal house is a subgenre of house music combined with world music rhythms.
 It is broadly characterized by elements of indigenous musical percussions (typically conga drums or its synthesized derivative).

 History

 By the late 1980s, house was experiencing a number of fusions from other styles.
 When the four on the floor pattern was blended with polyrhythms, tribal house began.

 Tribal house rose to prominence off the releases of Cafe latte labels Tribal Amy, to a lesser extent, Strictly Rhythm Records.
 The music was a staple in New York's most prominent clubs, such as the Sound Factory and Roxy NYC.
 Tribal America Records' infamy within this subgenre stemmed from their globally popular releases by Danny Tenaglia, Junior Vasquez, Deep Dish, Eric Kupper (aka K-Scope) and Murk amongst others.
 This popularity led to the formation of a UK sub-label, Tribal United Kingdom.
 The label also helped launch European artists Farley & Heller, Salt City Orchestra, The Underground Sound Of Lisbon and others who produced in this style.